chartjs/Chart.js/docs/docs/axes/cartesian/linear.md

 ## Tick Configuration Options

-The following options are provided by the linear scale.
+The following tick options are provided by the linear scale.
 They are all located in the `ticks` sub options.
-These options extend the [common tick configuration](README.md#tick-configuration).
+These options extend the [common tick configuration](index.md#tick-configuration).

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------